 Lamb racks, of any size from two to seven chops look and taste great.
 We can French trim them for extra presentational appeal, or put two together as a guard of honour for a stuffing to be placed between them.
 Equally, we can make the racks into a crown to allow the centre to be stuffed.
 This really does make you look like a Masterchef contender, and yet it’s really easy to do.

 The Christie Lamb Favourite

 Or why not choose the Christie family favourite: a partially boned lamb shoulder marinated in olive oil and crushed olives and studded with rosemary and garlic.
-Slow roasted in the oven this is sensational, especially with a home-made pesto.
+Slow-roasted in the oven this is sensational, especially with homemade pesto.
 We offer these (uncooked of course and you’ll have to make your own pesto, but we’re happy to give you the recipe) for £30 and at around 2.5k they’ll easily feed 8-10.
 Oven ready you just let them come to room temperature for an hour before roasting at 150C for three to four hours.